jaoafa/mymaid4-errors-tracker/README.md

-# papermc-error-parser
+# papermc-logs-parser

-Parses errors thrown by PaperMC (same for Spigot, Bukkit).
+Parses the log file by PaperMC (same for Spigot, Bukkit).